 Symptoms like itchy and red skin are also common with other skin conditions that are easy to mistake for eczema.
-These conditions are:
+Conditions are:

 - Psoriasis: an autoimmune disease that causes your skin cells to multiply too fast

-- Hives: large red welts on the skin caused by an allergic reaction
+- Hives: large welts on the skin caused by an allergic reaction

 - Cutaneous T-cell lymphoma: a cancer of the white blood cells that starts in the skin